 LagFeatures#

 When forecasting the future values of a variable, the past values of that same variable are likely to be predictive.
 Past values of other predictive features can also be useful for our forecast.
-Thus, in forecasting, it is common practice to create lag features from time series data and use them as input to machine learning algorithms.
+Thus, in forecasting, it is common practice to create lag features from time series data and use them as input to machine learning algorithms or forecasting models.

 What is a lag feature?#

 A lag feature is the value of the time series k period(s) in the past, where k is the lag and is to be set by the user.
+For example, a lag of 1 is a feature that contains the previous time point value of the time series.
+A lag of 3 contains the value 3 time points before, and so on.
 By varying k, we can create features with multiple lags.

 In Python, we can create lag features by using the pandas method shift